tardate/LittleArduinoProjects/PIC/GettingBlinky/README.md

     * Compiles perfectly on all platforms I've tested: macOS 15.7/ARM, Windows 11/Intel, Ubuntu 24.04/Intel
     * This is the last version to support the PICkit 3 programmer, however:
         * I've been unable to get the PICkit 3 programmer to work for me correctly on macOS.
-        * But it works fine on Windows and Ubuntu
+        * But it works fine on Windows and Ubuntu.
-        * See notes below for more details
+        * See notes below for more details.
 * I have installed MPLAB X IDE v6.30, the latest release of the IDE product.
-    * Compilation works fine
+    * Compilation works fine.
-    * No integrated PICKit 3 support of course - but can use MPLAB IPE v6.20 for programming
+    * No integrated PICKit 3 support of course - but can use MPLAB IPE v6.20 for programming.
-* Microchip are now promoting [MPLAB Tools for VS Code](https://www.microchip.com/en-us/tools-resources/develop/mplab-tools-vs-code) for current and future projects
+* Microchip are now promoting [MPLAB Tools for VS Code](https://www.microchip.com/en-us/tools-resources/develop/mplab-tools-vs-code) for current and future projects.
     * Also does not support PICKit 3

 So where does this leave me?

 I don't really want to fork out for a new (and quite expensive) PICkit 5 that **should** work on macOS, so my choice right now is to hobble along:

-* develop on macOS MPLAB X IDE v6.30 (and try MPLAB Tools for VS Code)
+* Develop on macOS MPLAB X IDE v6.20 or v6.30 (and try MPLAB Tools for VS Code).
-* send my hex file to Windows or Ubuntu to program the device with PICKit 3 and MPLAB IPE v6.20
+* Send my hex file to Windows or Ubuntu to program the device with MPLAB IPE v6.20 and the PICKit 3.
-    * see "Remote Control Programming: macOS to Ubuntu to PICkit 3" where I demonstrate the script to automate the process of compiling on macOS and programming on Ubuntu
+    * Even automate this with an Ubuntu machine: see "Remote Control Programming: macOS to Ubuntu to PICkit 3" below, where I demonstrate compiling on macOS and using a script to program remotely on Ubuntu
-* While in the meantime, continue to look for solutions to get my PICkit 3 working on macOS again.
+* In the meantime, I will continue to look for solutions to get my PICkit 3 working on macOS again.

 #### PIC12F675 Specs